polyrhythm-project/new-polyrhythm-project-website/corpus/works.md

 		<div class="col-md-6">
 			<div class="card-body">
 				<h5 class="category mb-2 card-title">Genre Percentage Distribution</h5>
-				<p class="card-text">This pie chart presents the proportions of genres represented by the source works.
+				<p class="card-text">This pie chart presents the proportional representation by source works genres.
 The most represented categories are orchestral and instrumental works, each of which represent about a third of the corpus.
-The last third is shared between vocal (12.8%) and stage (13.1%) works.  </p>
+The last third is shared between vocal (12.8%) and stage (13.1%) works.
+To identify examples by genre, visit the <a href="https://polyrhythm.humdrum.org/browse">Browse</a> page.</p>
 			</div>
 		</div>
 		<div class="col-md-6">